Watch the replay: Hudson Valley Alliance for Housing and Conservation

 Potential Places for Collaboration in the Hudson Valley

-Al Bellenchia, Executive Director/CEO, Columbia County Habitat for Humanity.
+Al Bellenchia, Executive Director/CEO, Columbia-Greene Habitat for Humanity.
 The group provides affordable homeownership for traditionally underserved communities.
 Al has global experience in strategic planning, marketing, management, and organizational development.
-Under his leadership, Columbia Habitat is evolving to provide more homes and services to low to moderate-income families.
+Under his leadership, the group is evolving to provide more homes and services to low to moderate income families.
 He is a Trustee of The Friends of Lindenwald (home of President Martin Van Buren) and a director of the Kinderhook Tri-Village Rotary Club.

-Columbia Land Conservancy - fiscal sponsor, participating organization.
-Marissa Codey, Special Projects Advisor, Columbia Land Conservancy.
+Marissa Codey, Special Projects Advisor, Columbia Land Conservancy (fiscal sponsor for a grant from the NYS Conservation Partnership Program and an Alliance member).
 The Columbia Land Conservancy brings people together to conserve, appreciate and enjoy land.
 Marissa has 20+ years of experience working with individuals, families, community groups and partner organizations to facilitate conservation projects and transactions, many of which incorporate affordability provisions and techniques.

-The Consensus Building Institute (CBI), Project facilitation and coordination.
-CBI is a nationally and internationally recognized not-for-profit organization, that provides organizational development and high-skilled facilitation for state and federal agencies, non-profits, and international development agencies around the world.
+The Consensus Building Institute (CBI), a nationally and internationally recognized not-for-profit that provides organizational development and high-skilled facilitation for state and federal agencies, non-profits, and international development agencies.
 Ona Ferguson, senior mediator, has for 20 years designed and facilitated committees and big public meetings with a focus on helping groups work constructively together on natural resource and public policy issues.
-Sophie Carillo-Mandel, associate, has over a decade of combined experience in facilitation services, on-the-ground natural resource management, and event planning.
-Abby Fullem, associate, supports the facilitation and mediation of environmental and public policy processes.
+Abby Fullem, associate, supports the facilitation and mediation of environmental and public policy processes over the last 5 years including a suite of local climate projects.

-Rebecca Gillman Crimmins, the project’s co-convener, has worked on the financing and development of affordable and supportive housing, as well as planning and policy in government and nonprofits for over 10 years.
-She is currently the Senior Vice President of Real Estate and Development at the Institute for Community Living.
-Previously, she was an Assistant Vice President at New York State Homes and Community Renewal financing affordable housing across the State.
+Rebecca Gillman Crimmins, Alliance co-convener, has worked on the financing and development of affordable and supportive housing, as well as planning and policy in government and nonprofits for over 10 years.
+She is the Senior Vice President of Real Estate and Development at the Institute for Community Living.
+Previously, she was Assistant Vice President at New York State Homes and Community Renewal financing affordable housing across the State.

-Steve Rosenberg, the project’s co-convener, is the former Sr. VP of Scenic Hudson and Exec.
+Steve Rosenberg, Alliance co-convener (dba Regionality LLC), is the former Sr. VP of Scenic Hudson and Exec.
 Director of the Scenic Hudson Land Trust.
 Steve served on the board of the Land Trust Alliance for nine years.
-He has led many efforts bringing land, equity and conservation together at the regional scale, including authoring the NYC/Hudson Valley Foodshed Conservation Plan, launching Scenic Hudson’s River Cities Program, and leading efforts to transform the Hudson’s post-industrial waterfronts into safe and inviting public places.
+He has led many efforts bringing land, equity and conservation together at the regional scale, including authoring the NYC/Hudson Valley Foodshed Conservation Plan, launching Scenic Hudson’s River Cities Program, and leading efforts to transform Hudson River post-industrial waterfronts into safe and inviting public places.

 In this next phase, the participating organizations and project team are working together to: